-Code: PE (代號 : PE)
+Reign of Destiny (previously known as Code: PE (代號: PE))

-Code: PE (代 號: PE) is a female-oriented role-playing game set in a fictional European royal world.
+Reign of Destiny is a female-oriented role-playing game set in a fictional European royal world.
 The game portrays the Western royal family with immersive audio-visual experiences and a multi-dimensional storytelling approach, creating a dynasty of legendary queen.
 Players will enter the royal world, experience the struggle for power, enjoy emotional interactions, and cast a generation of queen legends.